Coming soon! Online learning pages are in progress.

 A Palace of Learning, Open to Everyone

-Tarpa’s educational framework for learning about Buddhist meditation theory is structured like a palace with different floors that build on one another yet remain open to all.
+Tarpa’s educational framework for learning about Buddhist meditation theory and practice is structured like a palace with different floors that build on one another yet remain open to all.
 Whether you are new or already experienced in this kind of contemplative study, you are welcome to enter the palace of learning and begin at any level.
 But we generally recommend everyone move through the learning modules progressively because Tarpa’s materials present the principles in a unique way that culminates at the end of each floor in a guided retreat in one of Tarpa’s cabins—the educational laboratories for mindful and compassionate living.

 Buddhist Meditation Theory

-The Palace of Learning addresses this gap by offering systematic education in three traditional Buddhist frameworks—Small Vehicle, Great Vehicle, and Diamond Vehicle—exploring what Buddhists meditate on, why they meditate, and how meditation functions as a method for investigating personal experience and meaningful connections with one’s community.
-It also addresses theoretical questions and controversies surrounding Buddhist meditation as a "secular inner science" that does not depend upon religious commitment.
+The Palace of Learning addresses this gap by offering a condensed systematic education in the theory and practice of three traditional Buddhist frameworks—Small Vehicle, Great Vehicle, and Diamond Vehicle—exploring what Buddhists meditate on, why they meditate, and how meditation functions as a method for investigating personal experience and meaningful connections with one’s community.
+It also addresses theoretical questions about Buddhist meditation as a "secular inner science" that does not depend upon religious commitment.
 Across 45+ modules combining video instruction with written analysis, students learn about Buddhism from the perspective of Buddhist Studies, drawing on history, philosophy, anthropology, translation studies, neuroscience, and contemplative studies.
 Optional guided practices and solitary retreats allow interested students to experiment with meditation techniques alongside their theoretical study.

 Current Program Development